T

 +

 No, it is not recommended to drink tap water in Manila.
-While the water may be treated, it's best to stick to bottled water for drinking and brushing your teeth to avoid potential stomach issues.
-Many hotels provide filtered water dispensers, and bottled water is readily available and inexpensive throughout the city.
+While water is treated, the aging infrastructure can lead to contamination.
+It's best to stick to bottled water for drinking and brushing your teeth.
+Many hotels provide filtered water dispensers for guests.

 What's the best area to stay in Manila?